openandroidinstaller-dev/openandroidinstaller/README.md

 ## Acknowledgements

-* Funded from September 2022 until February 2023 by:
+* The project received financial support from the German Federal Ministry for Education and Research under the grant identifier 01IS22S26 from September 2022 until February 2023.

 ![logos of the "Bundesministerium für Bildung und Forschung", Prodotype Fund and OKFN-Deutschland](resources/pf_funding_logos.svg)